 All employees and all others acting on behalf of Roche must comply with the Roche Group Code of Conduct, regardless of their location and the nature of their work.
 Also, following the “One Roche Approach” principle, the set forth standards are equally binding for Group Functions, the Pharmaceutical and the Diagnostics Division.

-The Roche Group Code of Conduct is built on the Roche Corporate Principles and the Roche Values.
+The Roche Group Code of Conduct is built on the Roche Values.
 The code contains guidance in the areas of products and services, personal integrity, corporate integrity, employment, company assets, responsible business and comprehensive compliance management.
 It also provides questions and answers, examples and information on where to find more detailed guidance on the various topics.
+Roche employees, as well as business critical business partners, are trained on the key compliance principles by a global mandatory eLearning.
+The eLearning focuses on the following topics: bribery & improper advantages, gifts & entertainment, conflict of interest, discrimination & harassment, responsible use of social media & electronic communication tools, and business partners & supply chain.
+All employees are required to complete this eLearning when they join Roche, as well as when the Roche Group Code of Conduct gets updated every 5 years.
+In 2021 the completion rate of Roche employees was 98%.

-Anyone who becomes aware of a potential violation of the Roche Group Code of Conduct can and should bring it to the attention of their line manager or supervisor, to the local Compliance Officer or the Chief Compliance Officer (Urs Jaisli, direct phone number: +41(0) 61 688 40 18).
+Anyone who becomes aware of a potential violation of the Roche Group Code of Conduct can and should bring it to the attention of our Compliance experts.

-Roche employees can also use the following reporting channels:
+Roche employees and contractors can use the following reporting channels:

 Roche takes all non-compliance reports seriously and is fully committed to efficiently and timely investigate them, to assess the facts and, if necessary, to take adequate corrective measures and sanctions.

-Our Business Ethics Incident Reporting (BEIR) system enables the Top Management, the Chief Compliance Officer and the Chief Group Audit and Risk Advisory Executive to capture, track and monitor alleged violations, from initial reports through to resolution.
+Our Business Ethics Incident Management System (BEIMS) enables our Management, the Chief Compliance Officer and the Chief Group Audit and Risk Advisory Executive to capture, track and monitor alleged violations, from initial reports through to resolution.

-In 2016 we received 638 reports relating to alleged violations of the Code of Conduct.
+In 2021 we received 567 reports relating to alleged violations of the Code of Conduct.
 The vast majority of the reports related to personal integrity cases, such as expense fraud, conflict of interest, abuse of company assets, harassment and discrimination.
-Out of 638 allegations, 203 were unfounded, 156 are still under investigation, and 279 were founded.
-The amount of unfounded allegations is based on the internal requirement that allegations need to be reported immediately in the BEIR system, if and when the management has received information about an allegation.